 Some of the players in the GOAT (greatest of all time) debate in the NBA played the shooting guard position.
-It will not come across as surprising then if you want to create a shooting guard in NBA 2K22.

-But you can definitely carve your own path and create your own build.
 Read along to see what physical profiles, attributes, and badges you will need in order to develop the best shooting guard build in NBA 2K22.

 Shooting Guard Build Overview